-And if you want to upload those videos on YouTube, one of the things that you should prioritize is the thumbnail image.
+And if you want to upload those videos on video hosting sites like YouTube, one of the things that you should optimize is the thumbnail image.
 The image that you need to use should be enticing enough to encourage users to click the video.
 This is obviously because the thumbnail is the first one that they will see when they type a certain keyword.
 As a matter of fact, studies say that most users decide whether to watch your video or not based on the thumbnail.

-Check out how we embedded video on our home page: https://www.lyfemarketing.com/
+Check out how we embedded a high-quality video on our home page: https://www.lyfemarketing.com/

 If you want to be the “face” of your business and feel like you have the necessary charisma, this short video can be a clip of you talking.
-You can also produce a video (animated or non-animated) about your products or services.
-Or blend together clips of people giving positive testimonials about your company.
+You can also produce a video (animated or non-animated) about your products or services coupled with call-to-actions (CTAs).
+Or blend clips of people giving positive customer testimonials about your company.

 Although you may not have thought about this before, you can also incorporate video content with your email funnels.
 A study showed that simply mentioning the word “video” in the subject line of an email increased the open rate by 19%.
 Often, opening an email is the first step towards becoming a customer, so this is an important way to reach your audience.

 The word “video” in an email subject line also reduces unsubscribe rates by 26%.
-Videos can help you retain more customers.
+Videos can help you generate new customers and retain existing ones.

 You need a good video marketing strategy because you can integrate it with all of your other marketing efforts, leading to a higher conversion rate overall.